FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/synch_comm_tcpip_intro/_index.md

 The alternative to synchronous mode is an asynchronous mode, which places the client data in a communication file where it waits to be picked up by the Transfer CFT server, at which point it is then listed in the catalog.

-Another difference between modes is that unlike synchronous mode, asynchronous mode does not require that Transfer CFT{{< TransferCFT/componentlongname  >}} be started for the client to send data.
+Another difference between modes is that unlike synchronous mode, asynchronous mode does not require that {{< TransferCFT/axwayvariablesComponentLongName  >}} be started for the client to send data.